Medical and Scientific Sources of Authority (Position Statements)

 Read the Association's official point of view on the appropriate medical treatment and services for students with diabetes.

 Help educate school personnel about diabetes.
 Share a set of practices that enables schools to ensure a safe learning environment for students with diabetes.
-A copy of the guide may be ordered by using the NDEP school guide order form.

 American Association of Diabetes Educators Position Statement on the Management of Children with Diabetes in the School Setting